NeuroStat/PaperStudyCharCBMA/Main/README.md

   - Fixed and random effects coordinate-based meta-analyses using *R* based on results from individual studies.

 The analyses for Activation Likelihood Estimation were performed using MATLAB scripts obtained from prof. dr. Simon Eickhoff.

+The other set sizes (K = 12, 14, 16, 18 and 30) are located in the ContK folder.
+The same scripts/procedures are used as with K = 10, 20 or 35.
+It is a bit more efficient though.